Countries Visited

 6. Full of Gas and constipated constantly?!

 Eastern European food, and a lack of fruit?
-Don't know.
+I don't know.
 But it hurt, and required more bathroom visits.
 Some kebabs in Turkey sorted me out. ;-)

 7. If you are destined for hell be prepared for Friction Burns, Ankara Turkey:

 Look, it may seem like a small thing.
-But it was possibly the single most pain full thing to happen to me on the overland trip.
+But it was possibly the single most painful thing to happen to me on the overland trip.
 Imagine a fire between your upper thighs.
 Okay that could sound bad.
-It's no where near 'that' region.
+It's nowhere near 'that' region.
 It brought me to a standstill.
-The fancy Trekkers combats I was wearing went into a cheap wholesale clothing stores bin.
+The fancy trekkers combats I was wearing went into a cheap wholesale clothing store bin.
 And I walked out with a cheap pair of combats made in turkey.
 I bandaged my thighs up and never had a problem again.
 The bandages came off in Iran.

 8. Purple Projectile Vomit, in Peshawar, Pakistan:

 Yes it was purple.
 Yes it was coming out both ends.
 Had to happen at some stage.
 I got dehydrated and used ORHS.
 It was food poisoning from a respectable Kebab shop.
-The purple I think came from the cabbage color and red onion.
+The purple, I think, came from the red cabbage and red onion.
 The bathroom was not a pretty place, and I was glad not to be traveling with anyone.

 9. Suffocation in Nepal:

-Read about this in my stories section at some stage.
+Read about this in travel blog from Nepal section at some stage.
 I never took the two days acclimatization in Manang on a trek.
 Woke up at 1am not able to breath.
 Pretty terrifying.

 11. More Tear Gas in Lhasa: